kenlasko/docker-rpi2/README.md

 `STANDALONE_SECRET` will be placed in a file at `/run/secrets/STANDALONE_SECRET` `/docker/.env` will create a secret in a file located at `/docker/.env`

-[create-sops-secret-builder.sh](create-sops-secret-builder.sh) creates a series of `systemd` services that will watch for changes in `secrets.yaml` and will trigger the [load-sops-secrets.sh](load-sops-secrets.sh)
+[setup-sops-secret-builder.sh](setup-sops-secret-builder.sh) creates a series of `systemd` services that will watch for changes in `secrets.yaml` and will trigger the [load-sops-secrets.sh](load-sops-secrets.sh)

+# Updates
+Docker container updates are managed via [Renovate](https://github.com/renovatebot/renovate).
+When an update is found, Renovate updates the version number in `docker-compose.yml`.
+On the RPi, a custom service called `docker-auto-update` checks every 5 minutes to see if there are any repo updates.
+If so, it runs `git pull` and then `docker compose pull` and `docker compose up -d` to update the relevant containers.

 # Installing and Configuring SOPS and age
 ## Installation